Montclair–Boonton Line: Electrification

 The original 1930 Lackawanna 3 kV DC electrification was converted in 1984 to 25 kV 60 Hz, as part of the re-electrification of the Morris & Essex Lines which the then-Montclair Branch was grouped with at the time.
 The 2002 extension of electrification to Great Notch together with the Montclair Connection is similar in construction, except that hot-dip galvanized steel poles are used; many of these poles are painted dark green for aesthetic reasons, in contrast with the old Lackawanna poles which are painted dark red.
 Catenary construction is uniform throughout; compound (3-wire) with a zigzag horizontal profile, but without self-tensioning, just like on most sections of the M&E lines.

 The line features a single autotransformer substation at Montclair, close to Bay Street station, dating from the 1984 re-electrification.
 Its power is normally supplied from NJT's Meadows Substation on the M&E (Morristown) mainline.

 Rolling stock

-Montclair–Boonton Line trains use several types of rolling stock but while Midtown Direct trains use either ALP-46 or ALP-45DP locomotives with trains consisting or either Multilevel or Comet II & IV cars with a single Comet V car, trains running to Hackettstown and points beyond MSU use diesel locomotives which not only include F40PH and GP40PH-2 locomotives from either NJ-transit or Metro North, but PL42ACs along with a few ALP-45s and even some Metro North GP40FH-2s are also used too and most trains consist of the usual Comet V car consist.
+Montclair–Boonton Line trains use several types of rolling stock but while Midtown Direct trains use either ALP-46 or ALP-45DP locomotives with trains consisting or either Multilevel or Comet II & IV cars with a single Comet V car, trains running to Hackettstown and points beyond MSU use diesel locomotives which not only include F40PH and GP40PH-2 locomotives from either NJ-transit or Metro North, but PL42ACs along with a few ALP-45s.
 Arrow IIIs are also utilized on the line too but they are only used on trains between Hoboken and MSU only while oftentimes trains between Hoboken and MSU might also use ALP-46s too.
 This type of rolling stock is also used on both the Morristown Line and Gladstone Branch.